sushilc/phpbareframe/README.md

 Bare framework for PHP - no advanced functionality - almost zero learning curve - just install and start developing

 Intent:
-Checkout this frame, start writing code in a very basic MVC style structure Always keep the frame as light as possible.
+Checkout this frame, start writing code in a very basic MVC style structure.

+Always keep the frame as light as possible.
 Idea is to make an extremely lightweight frame only.

 No intent to add any helper functionality at all.

 Steps: